Flatness-based trajectory planning for 3D overhead cranes with friction compensation and collision avoidance: System dynamics

 \subsection{Friction Model}

 A key aspect of this work is the inclusion of a detailed friction model.
-As established in the previously cited publication, friction in the trolley's motion axes can depend on both position and velocity direction.
 The effective friction force in each axis is modeled as the sum of a viscous friction term and a dry (Coulomb) friction term.
 For the X-axis (and equivalently for the Y-axis, with its own parameters), the effective friction can be expressed as

 where the direction-dependent viscous friction for the X-axis, $\Dfric_x(\dot{x}_\text{t})$, is defined as a piecewise function: